15 Reasons to Start Every Morning with Yoga

 “The success of yoga does not lie in the ability to perform postures but in how it positively changes the way we live our life and our relationships.”

 The Bhagavad Gita reminds us that yoga is skill in action.
 Awakening early, unrolling your mat, engaging in morning practice, and repeating daily, is a powerful way to take charge of your life, to expand beyond your expectations, conditioning, inertia, and perceived limitations.
 This alone is empowering and teaches us that we are the power that creates all that we seek in the world.

 11. Start Your Day with Grace

 “Yoga exists in the world because everything is linked.”

 Can you remember the last time you got up before the sun?
-Do you remember how beautiful it was to watch the morning rays slip over the horizon, and to be present to the day itself come into being?
+Do you remember how beautiful it was to watch the morning rays slip over the horizon, and to be present to the day itself as it came into being?
 The soft colors of the sky, the stillness of the air, the gentle stirrings of life, the bird song, all touch the heart with a melting tenderness.
-It is truly precious to behold the awakening of the day, and to feel ourselves not separate but connected to all that is beautiful, majestic, and good.
+It is truly precious to behold the awakening of the day and to feel ourselves not separate but connected to all that is beautiful, majestic, and good.